Ashwin7mak/qbui/ui/reuse/client/src/components/reKeyboardShortcuts/reKeyboardShortcutsReadme.md

 1) To create a similar infrastructure for keyboard shortcuts across the qbase ecosystem
 2) To make it easy to add keyboard shortcuts

-Goals 1 and 2 are met by adding this component within the reuse library and making it easy for any functional area to use it.
+These goals are met by adding this component within the reuse library and making it easy for any functional area to use it.

 ### Setup